- Press Center

-The Company provides additional monthly payments to students in these programs who have passed their exams with good and excellent results.
+Students, who have passed their exams with good and excellent results, receive additional monthly payments.
 During their studies, the students are offered paid field, engineering and directed internships.
 This experience allows them to apply the knowledge obtained at lectures and seminars to real-life situations and gain experience in the professions they have chosen, while the Company receives an opportunity to meet potential employees.

 Support of Cultural Traditions